EAR MITES CAUSES AND REMEDYS

 Being a contagious parasitic skin disease, rabbit ear mites are generally spread from rabbit to rabbit by direct skin contact between infected and non-infected rabbits.
-Non-infested rabbits can also contract the mites through contact with the hutch and burrows of ear-mite-infested rabbits.
-Mite transmission from rabbit to rabbit is generally greater in conditions whereby large numbers of rabbits are being kept in close proximity to one other (wild rabbit warrens, overcrowded hutches, rabbit rescue shelters, pet shops, rabbit breeding facilities, commercial meat or Angora rabbit farming facilities.
+Non-infested rabbits can also contract the mites through contact with the hutch of ear-mite-infested rabbits.
+Mite transmission from rabbit to rabbit is generally greater in conditions whereby large numbers of rabbits are being kept in close proximity to one other wild rabbit warrens, colony setting, overcrowded hutches, rabbit rescue shelters, pet shops, rabbit breeding facilities, commercial meat or Angora rabbit farming facilities.

-The ear mites start by invading the deeper regions of the rabbit’s external ear canal, deep down the canal where they can not be seen by the rabbit breeder, Because of this, early infestations of ear mites are often missed by rabbit owners.
+The ear mites start by invading the deeper regions of the rabbit’s external ear canal, living deep down in the canal where they can not be seen by the rabbit breeder.
+Because of this, early infestations of ear mites are often missed by rabbit owners.
 Because the outer ear flap that the breeder can see often looks OK during the early stages and yet the ear canal is infested deeper down.
 Owners may only notice occasional symptoms of ear-scratching and head-shaking by the rabbit during these early stages.
-As the rabbit ear mites multiply in number, the ear mite infestation expands and extends from the ear canal of the rabbit onto the outer ear flap (pinna).
+As the rabbit ear mites multiply in number, the ear mite infestation expands and extends from the ear canal of the rabbit onto the outer ear flap.

 At this point, the mite infestation is generally clearly visible to the breeder.
 If your rabbit has an ear mite infestation you will notice a brown waxy build up inside one or both ears.
 Your rabbit will likely be scratching or shaking his head more than usual.
 Over the next day or two the waxy build up will become scab-like or flaky in its appearance.
 Your rabbit will most likely have several scratch marks in his ear from digging at it with it paws.
 Mites cause intense itching and pain that can lead to tremendous suffering.